zackees/pyflutterinstall/README.md

 This is still beta software.
 Despite tests passing, only windows is supported.

+Build info is located [here](pyflutterinstall/resources.py)

 # Releases

+  * 0.2: Automated tests for windows
-  * 0.1: Initial release - win32 supported.
+  * 0.1: Initial release - windows supported.